The Leadership Styles of Every Myers-Briggs® Personality Type

 Possible Struggles:

-ISTPs are good at solving problems in the present moment, but they can struggle with seeing a long-term vision or plan for the future.
-They may also be so impersonal that they can ignore the emotional needs of others.
-They may struggle with being “tied down” to a company or organization, especially if they start to disagree with values in that group.
-They tend to work best alone and may turn down leadership opportunities if they feel it will infringe on their space.
+ISTPs are skilled at solving problems in the present moment, but they can struggle with seeing a long-term vision or plan for the future.
+They’re also on the reserved side, and may appear so impersonal that others see them as insensitive or cold.
+As Perceivers, they may struggle with being “tied down” to a company or organization, especially if they start to disagree with the direction of the group.
+Independent-minded, they tend to work best alone and may turn down leadership opportunities if they feel it will infringe on their space.
 If they are determined to be in leadership positions, they often benefit by having intuitive and/or feeling advisors who can help them to come up with a long-range vision and maintain positive morale in their group.

 Related: Why ISTPs Make the Best Action Heroes